onekstar/tornado_memcache/README.md

 async-memcache
 ==============

-async memcache on python and tornado
+async memcache client on python and tornado